NocSchecter/UnityRemoteDeviceManager/README.md

 # Unity Remote Device Manager
 Small manager in Unity 2020.3.12f1, which manages the startup and shutdown of an application on a remote device using PStools.

-FEATURES
+# FEATURES
 1. Local and remote start of one or more applications (Supports VR mode applications).
 2. Stopping applications locally or remotely.
 3. Shutdown of one or more devices remotely.
 4. Rebooting one or more devices remotely.

-TO DO
+# TO DO

-1. Remote device shutdown.
-2. Remote device reboot.
-3. Remote device power on using Wake On Lan.
+1. Remote device power on using Wake On Lan.

-PREREQUISITES BEFORE USE
+# PREREQUISITES BEFORE USE

 Windows
 1. Enable incoming "Ping" https://www.youtube.com/watch?v=1BGdvSyAADw